fixposition/fixposition_driver/README.md

 # FP Message Converter

-This converter operates as a ROS node, connecting to either a TCP or serial stream of Fixposition output data and publishing the state messages as nav_msgs::Odometry messages.
+This converter operates as a ROS node, connecting to either a TCP or serial stream of Fixposition output data and publishing the state messages as both nav_msgs::Odometry and fixpositon_output::VRTK messages.

 It currently only supports parsing of messages in the following format: